Discuss Forum

 What topics are covered in the RBI Grade B DSIM paper-wise syllabus?

-The RBI Grade B DSIM paper-wise syllabus focuses mainly on advanced Statistics, Econometrics, Data Science, and analytical skills required for data modelling and policy research at the Reserve Bank of India.
-The exam includes three papers where Paper 1 and Paper 2 cover detailed statistics topics at a post-graduation level, while Paper 3 evaluates English writing ability and expression skills.
+The RBI Grade B DSIM paper-wise syllabus focuses mainly on advanced statistics, econometrics, data science, and analytical skills required for data modeling and policy research at the Reserve Bank of India.
+The exam includes three papers, where Paper 1 and Paper 2 cover detailed statistics topics at a post-graduation level, while Paper 3 evaluates English writing ability and expression skills.
 Below are the main topics covered in each paper as per the official syllabus.

 • Markov chains, Poisson process, Brownian motion